Social Justice Outreach St Aidan's is active in supporting social justice oriented outreach in our community in word, in deed, and in dollars.

-The SPOT - Youth for Christ -- Working to see the lives of every under resourced youth in King, Snohomish (&Island) counties transformed through the love and hope of Jesus Christ.
+The SPOT - Youth for Christ -- Working to see the lives of every under resourced youth in King, Snohomish (and Island) counties transformed through the love and hope of Jesus Christ.

 Stanwood-Camano Food Bank -- Providing resources and connections to alleviate hunger and meet the basic needs of individuals and families in our community.

 Stanwood-Camano School District -- Support funds go to the Stanwood-Camano Food Bank to be used for the School District's Weekend Backpack Food Program.